 At this point in their education, they are to explore and learn about their natural environment while discovering their creative sides as well as improving their social skills.

-Children are encouraged to learn experientially and through their play-time.
+Children are encouraged to learn experimentally and through their play-time.
 Schools often adopt theme-based or curriculum-based approaches to teaching.

 Basically, the curriculum focuses on social and communicative skills, but children also learn simple math such as identifying single digit numbers; shapes; recognizing patterns; matching similar objects, amongst other things.

 Of course, literacy is not left out as they get familiar with alphabets; sounds; basic spelling words and their names; different colors, storytelling, and rhymes.

 They are also taught to perfect their motor skills.
 Therefore, preschoolers learn to hold crayons, scribble and build shapes with their fine motor skill.